plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 In Plausible Analytics, you can click on any source to drill-down and view the individual referrers linking to your site and the traffic they've sent over time.

 This is especially useful if you want to understand your marketing activities in depth.
-Here's, for instance, a look into referral traffic sent from Indie Hackers, one of the communities we engage on a lot:
+Here's a look into referral traffic sent from Indie Hackers, one of the communities we engage on a lot:

 ![Referral source trend](/uploads/referral-source-trend.png)

 This can help you understand the effectiveness of your actions.
 If you're spending a lot of time and effort on a community but that effort doesn't result in any benefits to your site or business, then you need to reconsider things.

-Either change the way you approach the particular community or see if there are other communities that may be more beneficial to you.
+Either change the way you approach the particular community or see if there are other communities that may be more appropriate to you.

-#### How to use bounce rate and visit duration to analyze referral sources
+### How to use bounce rate and visit duration to analyze referral sources

-For instance, on our own website over the last six months, Google and Facebook have sent a similar amount of referral traffic (Google 7.2K and Facebook 6.4K visitors).
+On our own website over the last six months, Google and Facebook have sent a similar amount of referral traffic (Google 7.2K and Facebook 6.4K visitors).
 Without looking at other metrics, you may think that they are equally useful sources of traffic.

 ![Our top referral sources of traffic](/uploads/top-referral-sources-quality.png)